apache/phoenix-queryserver/README.md

 ### Bundling a Phoenix Client

-To build a release of PQS which packages a specific version of Phoenix, enable the `package-phoenix-client` profile and specify properties to indicate a specific Phoenix version.
+To build a release of PQS which packages a specific version of Phoenix, specify the `package-phoenix-client` system property and specify the `phoenix.version` system property to indicate a specific Phoenix version.

-By default, PQS will package the same version of Phoenix used for build/test.
-This version is controlled by the system property `phoenix.version` system property.
-Depending on the version of Phoenix, you may also be required to use the `phoenix.hbase.classifier` system property to identify the correct version of Phoenix built against the version of HBase of your choosing.
+PQS will package the same version of Phoenix used for build/test.
+This version is controlled by the `phoenix.version` system property.

 ```
-$ mvn package -Dpackage.phoenix.client -Dphoenix.version=5.1.0-SNAPSHOT -Dphoenix.hbase.classifier=hbase-2.2
+$ mvn package -Dpackage.phoenix.client -Dphoenix.version=5.1.0-SNAPSHOT
 ```